Garden Shack Farm

 Take time to enjoy the fruits (and vegetables and flowers!) of your labor!

-Garden Shack Farm is a member of the Delaware Nursery and Landscape Association, Delaware Farm Bureau, Lewes Chamber of Commerce, and Rehoboth Beach - Dewey Beach Chamber of Commerce.
+Garden Shack Farm is a member of the Delaware Nursery and Landscape Association, Delaware Farm Bureau, Lewes In Bloom, Lewes Chamber of Commerce, and Rehoboth Beach - Dewey Beach Chamber of Commerce.